A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

 For the sake of concreteness, we now look at some examples, adopting the:

 \begin{Convention} With the application to stable maps in mind, we think of the source of an admissible cover as the destabilisation of a weighted-stable curve.
 In the following, we represent a component of positive weight by a black circle, and a component of weight zero by a white one, unless it is unstable (either a rational tail introduced as the conjugate of a rational tail of positive weight, or a rational bridge introduced by slicing $\tropC$), in which case it is represented by a cross, and the corresponding edge is dotted.
 A red vertex represents the component supporting the divisor $D$, or its preimages in $\tropC$.
-The blue legs (\emph{B-legs}) represent the branching divisor $D_B$ of $\psi$ (see Definition \ref{def:admissiblecover}). \end{Convention}
+The blue legs (\emph{B-legs}) represent the branching divisor $D_B$ of $\psi$ (see Definition \ref{def:admissiblecover}): the number of B-legs attached to a vertex $v$ of $\tropT$ is the degree of $D_B\cap T_v$, where $T_v$ is the irreducible component of $T$ corresponding to $v$. \end{Convention}

-\begin{exa} Assume the core is irreducible of weight zero, and there are two tails of (large) positive weight, one of which is Weierstrass (Figure \ref{fig:exa1}).
+\begin{exa} Assume the core is irreducible of weight zero, and there are two tails of (large) positive weight: one of them ($R$) is attached to a Weierstrass point of the core; the other one ($L$) is attached to a general point, so that a weight zero tail ($\bar L$) must be sprouted from the conjugate point in order for the admissible cover to exist (Figure \ref{fig:exa1}).
+The tropical cover has expansion factor $2$ (in gray) along the rightmost edge, corresponding to the ramification order of the algebro-geometric map at each branch of the node.

 There are three admissible functions $\overline{\lambda}_i$ compatible with the given weighted admissible cover; see Figure \ref{fig:exa1adm}.